9th Australian National Family Law Conference–

 of judges, to try to extend the scope of the law.
 In Fickling

-whereby the trial judge had ordered a husband with assets overseas
+decision whereby the trial judge had ordered a husband with assets

-to pay a lump sum to the wife.
-The judge had tried to help the wife
+overseas to pay a lump sum to the wife.
+The judge had tried to help

-by converting what was in fact a property adjustment order into a
+the wife by converting what was in fact a property adjustment order

-maintenance order, so as to enable reciprocal enforcement against
+into a maintenance order, so as to enable reciprocal enforcement

-the husband’s assets in the United States.
-The case illustrates
+against the husband’s assets in the United States.
+The case

-the importance of distinguishing the various components of a financial
+illustrates the importance of distinguishing the various components

 Sometimes the distinction is not so